zorantica/dome/README.md

 Script no. 06 is used to recompile the schema, in which DOME is installed, at the end of installation.
 Please provide a correct schema name and check invalid objects (should be none).

 Script no. 50 is APEX application script, which should be imported in appropriate workspace (using APEX GUI or from a client such as SQLcl, SQLPlus, SQL Developer...).

+### Install upgrades
+Upgrades are located within main "install" folder and they are numbered from 0001 forward.

+Upgrades are incremental and should be installed one by another until the latest version.

 ### First Login
 After all scripts are installed You should be able to login into DOME with username "admin" and password "admin".